Coarse Graining Empirical Densities and Currents in Continuous-Space Steady States: Short and long trajectories and the central-limit regime

 The limit of $t\f C(t),\, t{\rm var}(t)$ for large $t$ can be obtained as follows.
 We have $\int_{t'}^\infty\rmd t''[P_\y(\x,t'')-\ps(\x)]\to 0$ for $t'\to\infty$ since $P_\y(\x,t')\overset{t'\to\infty}\longrightarrow\ps(\x)$ and $\bj_\x P_\y(\x,t')\overset{t'\to\infty}\longrightarrow\js(\x)$ with exponentially decaying deviations.
 This implies that for large $t$, we can replace $\frac{1}{t}\int_0^t\rmd t'\left (1-\frac{t'}{t}\right )$ by $\frac{1}{t}\int_0^\infty\rmd t'$ in the integral operator \eqref{int_op_simpl}.
 This replacement of integrals and the scaling are also confirmed by a spectral expansion (see e.g.\ \cite{Lapolla2020PRR} for spectral-theoretic results for the empirical density).

-We now enter the realms of large deviation theory.
-According to the central limit theorem (for strictly positive $h$, see \cite{AccompanyingLetter}), the probability distributions $p(A_t=a)$ for $A_t=\overline{\rho^U_\x}(t)$ and $A_t=\overline{\f J^U_\x}(t)$ become Gaussian for large $t$, such that we obtain the large deviation rate function
+We now \finalchange{discuss the central-limit regime, which is contained in large deviation theory as small deviations from the mean}.
+According to the central limit theorem (for not almost surely constant $U_\x^h$, and for finite variances (i.e.\ strictly positive $h$, see \ref{sec:h to 0})), the probability distributions $p(A_t=a)$ for $A_t=\overline{\rho^U_\x}(t)$ and $A_t=\overline{\f J^U_\x}(t)$ become Gaussian for large $t$\finalchange{.
+This is contained in large deviation theory in terms of a parabola that locally (for $a\approx\mu$) approximates the rate function}

 where the mean $\mu$ is given by $\E{\rho^U_\x(t)}_{\rm s}=\int\rmd^dzU^h_\x(\z)\ps(\z)$ and $\E{\f J^U_\x(t)}_{\rm s}=\int\rmd^dzU^h_\x(\z)\js(\z)$ (see Eqs.~\eqref{mean_rho},\eqref{mean_j_part2}) and the large deviation variance $\sigma^2_A$ follows by the above arguments from Eqs.~\eqref{density-density result} and \eqref{current covariance result} for $\x=\y$ as in Eq.~\eqref{results for x=y} as